dsimard/ready.js/README.md

 ## Alternative installations

-See the wiki for [https://github.com/dsimard/ready.js/wiki](alternatives installations).
+See the wiki for [alternatives installations](http://github.com/dsimard/ready.js/wiki).

 ## FAQ

 **Why not using ruby gems?**

 I don't like to have external dependencies.
-I mean [http://rubygems.org/](gems) are cool but for something that simple, it's an overkill.
+I mean [gems](http://rubygems.org/) are cool but for something that simple, it's an overkill.
 Plus, I didn't want to tie *ready.js* to the Rails or the node community.
 You can use it for any project that has javascript files in it, which mean 99.97% of web projects alive today.